scionproto/scion/doc/DRKeyInfra.md

     Request: { 2, req.ID, prot, A, B, H_A , H_B, ⊥ }
     Key Derivation: K_{A:H_A→B:H_B}^prot = PRF_{A→B} (“prot” | H_A | H_B )

-### Key Expiration
+### Key Validity Periods

-Secret values must be renewed every 24 hours.
+Secret values must be renewed for every epoch.
 Thus, also lower level keys must be renewed.
 However, if a packet is authenticated immediately before a key expires, but arrives at destination when already the new key is used, a race condition occurs as the packet's authenticity can not be verified.
 To avoid race conditions, the validity of second-level keys must be longer than the corresponding refresh period.
-We assume the following key validity periods:
+By default, we assume the following key validity periods:

 - Secret value: 24 hours
 - First-level keys: 24 hours (inherited)